 Note

 Automation is a premium feature that requires an additional purchase.
-If you don’t have access to this feature, contact your Customer Success Manager to discuss having it enabled in your Fireblocks workspace.
+Contact your Customer Success Manager to discuss enabling it in your Fireblocks workspace.

 Overview

 The Automation feature in Fireblocks allows you to create automation rules that automatically initiate certain actions based on the triggers and conditions you define.
-After these automation rules are created, they are saved on the Automation page and can be activated or deactivated as needed.
+After creating automation rules, they are saved on the Automation page and can be activated or deactivated as needed.

 Automation rules are made up of three items: